Dibbyo456/PHP-MySQLi-Database-Class/README.md

-MysqliDb -- Simple MySQLi wrapper and object mapper with prepared statements
+**MysqliDb** -- Simple MySQLi wrapper with prepared statements

+This is a fork of [PHP-MySQLi-Database-Class](https://github.com/ThingEngineer/PHP-MySQLi-Database-Class "PHP-MySQLi-Database-Class") by [@ThingEngineer](https://github.com/ThingEngineer "@ThingEngineer") with 2 additional methods.

 <hr>

 ### Table of Contents